strapi/strapi/docs/3.x.x/guides/deployment.md

 3. Complete the globel **username** and **GitHub** settings: [Setting up Git](https://www.digitalocean.com/community/tutorials/how-to-install-git-on-ubuntu-18-04#setting-up-git)

 After installing and configuring Git on your Droplet.
-Please continue to the next step, [installing the database](#install-the-database-for-your-project).
+Please continue to the next step, [installing a database](#install-the-database-for-your-project).

 ### Install the database for your project

 Digital Ocean has excellent documentation regarding the installation and use of the major databases that work with Strapi.
 The previous steps above should all be completed prior to continuing.
 You can find links, and any further instructions, to each database guide below:

+:::: tabs cache-lifetime="10" :options="{ useUrlFragment: false }"

+::: tab "PostgreSQL" id="postgreSQL-ubuntu"

 1. [Install PostgresSQL on Ubuntu 18.04](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-18-04)(Through **Step 4** - Creating a New Database).